awesome-soft/awesome-devops/README.md

 ## Container
 * [Docker](https://www.docker.com/) - Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.
 * [Kubernetes](https://kubernetes.io/) - Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.
+* [Rancher](https://rancher.com/) - Rancher is open source software that combines everything an organization needs to adopt and run containers in production.
+Built on Kubernetes, Rancher makes it easy for DevOps teams to test, deploy and manage their applications.
 * [Mesos](http://mesos.apache.org/) - Apache Mesos abstracts CPU, memory, storage, and other compute resources away from machines (physical or virtual), enabling fault-tolerant and elastic distributed systems to easily be built and run effectively.
 * [Swarm](https://github.com/docker/swarm) - Swarm: a Docker-native clustering system.
 * [Docker Compose](https://github.com/docker/compose) - Define and run multi-container applications with Docker.